osm-search/Nominatim/docs/admin/Import.md

 need internet access for the step.

-You can also import special phrases from a csv file, for more information please read the [Customization chapter](Customization.md).
+You can also import special phrases from a csv file, for more information please see the [Customization part](../customize/Special-Phrases.md).